Vizzuality/forest-atlas-landscape-cms/README.md

 Have fun coding! 😁🌲

+## Deployment

+We use [Capistrano](http://capistranorb.com/) as a deploy tool.
+To deploy to production, simply run:

+    cap production deploy

 ## Server Setup

-### Chronjob
+### Cronjob

-Add a chronjob to delete the old sessions from the database.
+Add a cronjob to delete the old sessions from the database.
-This can be accomplish by settting the chronjob like this:
+This can be accomplish by setting the cronjob like this:

     0 5 * * * cd /path/to/app/dir/ && rake RAILS_ENV=production sessions:trim > /dev/null 2>&1